mui/toolpad/docs/data/toolpad/core/components/account/account.md

 ## Customization

+### Locale Text

+Labels for the sign in and sign out buttons can be customized through the `localeText` prop.

+{{"demo": "AccountLocale.js", "bg": "outlined" }}

 ### Slot Props

-The underlying `signInButton`, `signOutButton` and `iconButton` components can be customized by passing in `slotProps` to the `Account` component.
+The underlying `signInButton`, `signOutButton`, `iconButton` and `userDetailsContainer` sections can be customized by passing in `slotProps` to the `Account` component.

-Labels for the sign in and sign out buttons can be customized through the `localeText` prop.

 {{"demo": "AccountCustom.js", "bg": "outlined" }}

 ### Slots

+You can pass in your own components to completely override the default components inside the `Account` popover through the `slots` prop.

 #### Content

-You can pass in your own menu items to the `Account` popover through the `content` slot to add any additional options in the space between the user's account details and the sign out button, to create larger, more complex menus:
+Use the `content` slot to add any additional options in the space between the user's account details and the sign out button, to create larger, more complex menus:

 ##### Account Switcher